 5. Cultural/spiritual abuse involves an individual being harmed because of not letting them practice their cultural or spiritual beliefs, or they are harmed because of forcing them to practice a cultural or spiritual belief.

 Examples: misusing religious or cultural traditions to justify physical violence or any other form of abuse, forcing children to follow a faith or culture that the partner has not agreed to.

 6. Financial/economic abuse – this occurs when someone controls the other’s individual financial resources without their consent or misuses their resources.

 Examples: controlling money and decisions around its use, taking or limiting money, not allowing a person to look for or keep a job.

-7. Stalking – Monitoring another person, especially in a way that makes the person feel uncomfortable, in a repetitive and devious manner.
-Stalking of an intimate partner can occur during the relationship or can take place after a partner or spouse has left the relationship.
+7. Stalking – Monitoring another person, especially in a way that makes the person feel uncomfortable in a repetitive and devious manner.
+Stalking of an intimate partner can occur during the relationship or take place after a partner or spouse has left the relationship.

-Examples: cyberstalking, driving past the person’s house intentionally, watching the person from parked cars, sending unwanted gifts or note.
+Examples: cyberstalking, driving past the person’s house intentionally, watching the person from parked cars, sending unwanted gifts or notes.